Ashfaqbs/Application-Programming-Interface/api-calling-techniques/Readme.md

 ### 🔁 Normal REST API (`/user/{id}`)
 > Like: `GET /user/123`

-When you call this:
+When we call this:
-- Your Spring `RestTemplate` or WebClient sends a request.
+- our Spring `RestTemplate` or WebClient sends a request.
 - Server gives the response and **closes** the connection.
 - One-time communication.
 That’s it.